katsuraku/CV/README.md

 ## Kirsten Jones

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
-Previously an energy and infrastructure lawyer, I now want to spend my time building stuff.

 Negotiated financing for renewable energy projects to be built around the world, travelled and lived in Japan a few times.
-Travelled.
 Still learning Japanese and bits of a few other languages.

-I want to be part of a team that's passionate about making cool things together, and to work somewhere that supports continued learning.
+Previously an energy and infrastructure lawyer, I used to negotiate financing for renewable energy projects to be built around the world.
+I now want to spend my time building stuff.
+I love working with a team of people who are fun to work with, and as passionate as me about building cool things using an agile design process.
+I want to work somewhere I can do that.

 ## Skills